On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Introduction

-Nevertheless, SDA is fairly restrictive as we demonstrate through Examples \ref{Ex1}, \ref{Ex2} and \ref{Ex3}, for which SDA is not satisfied.
+We argue that the SDA is fairly restrictive, as demonstrated through Examples \ref{Ex1}, \ref{Ex2} and \ref{Ex3}, for which the SDA is not satisfied.
 In general, the Lipschitz and the margin parameters do not determine the convergence rate of the error probability.
 While the approximation error (bias) depends only on the Lipschitz and margin parameters, the estimation error is very sensitive to the behaviour of the distribution of the feature vector around the decision boundary.
-These motivate the introduction of an additional parameter characterizing the relation between the margin and the low density areas.
-Specifically, we assume that the distribution of input $X$ is a mixture of an absolutely continuous and a discrete distribution, such that the absolutely continuous component is concentrated on a $d_a$-dimensional subspace.
-For the absolutely continuous component, we introduce an additional mild condition, called the {\em combined margin and density assumption}, for which the true convergence rate of the estimation error can be derived.
-The combined margin and density parameter is an appropriate characterisation of the intersection of the low density region and the decision boundary.
+These motivate the introduction of an additional parameter characterising the relation between the margin and the low density areas.
+Specifically, we assume that the distribution of input $X$ is a mixture of an absolutely continuous and a discrete distribution, such that the absolutely continuous component is supported on a $d_a$-dimensional subspace.
+This assumption is natural in many applications, as real-world data often combine continuous variables with categorical data (e.g., in healthcare, continuous physiological measurements together with discrete diagnostic codes or demographic data; in finance, asset returns combined with categorical credit ratings).
+For the absolutely continuous component, we introduce an additional mild condition, called the {\em combined margin and density assumption}.
+The proposed convergence rate for the estimation error incorporates the combined margin and density parameter, which is an appropriate characterisation of the intersection of the low density region and the decision boundary.